sandialabs/SpecUtils/bindings/python/README.md

 python3 -m pip install --user --force dist/SpecUtils-0.0.1-cp39-cp39-macosx_12_0_x86_64.whl
 ```

 ## Windows build instructions
 Assumes you already compiled boost with Python support.
 See XXXX on how to do this.

 Run these powershell scripts to build SpecUtils with python bindings and install the bindings into your python environment.
+Tested with python 3.11.

 ```ps1
 .\build-4-python.ps1